aedobbyn/beer-data-science/compile/compile.md

 }
 ```

+Cool.
+So we'll save our new dataframe as `beer_necessities` and do some further processing on it.

 **Collapse Styles**

 It'll be useful to reduce the number of levels in our outcome variable, style.
 To that end, we create a new variable, `style_collapsed` that uses keywords inside a style's name to lump it into a broader category.
-This way we can define broader styles with more beers in them than are otherwise available from the API using the text of the styles themselves.
+This way we can use the text of the styles themselves to define broader styles with more beers in them than are otherwise available from the API.

 The way we'll do this is we'll save our overarching collapsed styles in the vector `keywords`.